Making Sense of Mind-Only – study group with Jakob Leschly

 by William S. Waldron

-Every second Sunday – 3-5 PM Central Europe Summer Time
+Online Study Group – 3-5 PM Central Europe Summer Time

-April 6, April 20, May 4, May 18, June 1, June 8, June 22, and July 6.
+On the following Sundays: May 11, May 18, June 1, June 8, June 22, and July 6.

 As practitioners of the Buddhist path, we acknowledge the mind’s capacity for both confusion and wakefulness.
 William Waldron’s work masterfully illuminates how the Yogacara masters elucidated the Buddha’s core teachings on dependent arising, offering a profound comprehension of our present reality and the nature of the path.
 By harmonising the classical sutras with contemporary sciences, Waldron presents a perspective that integrates modern and Buddhist analyses of what shapes our perceptions of reality, what entangles us, and what liberates us.